vyaspriyal/StationaryDistributionProject/README.md

 <div align="center">
     <img src="/images/Register.jpeg" width="400px"</img>
 </div>
  2)After registartion, admin is already login.
-Admin can logout using logout button.
-After information all login is recieved.
+After login all lnformation is recieved.
 At the time of logout the admin need to update the information using Update info button.<br />
  <div align="center">
     <img src="/images/Admin Login.jpeg" width="400px"</img>
 </div>
- 3)You can add student information in student section (except the keyword) <br />
+ 3)You can add student information in student section (except the keyword) or in excel u can add various entries. <br />
  <div align="center">
     <img src="/images/Add student infomation.jpeg" width="400px"</img>
 </div>
- 4)The id which was added durning student information is the keyword.
+ 4)The id which was added during student information is the keyword.
 Now u can use that keyword to retrieve information.
 In the keyword input enter the id of the student and click on the check button.(Entire information of the student will be displayed.)<br />
   <div align="center">
     <img src="/images/Check using keyword (2).jpeg" width="400px"</img>
 </div>